Zankoku-Okuno/blag/articles/review/season-12018c-summer.md

 I've previously thought about my goal in life as contributing to the advance of world civilization.
 That perspective has haunted me, though: I've tied my identity to it, even though it's intractable to know what effects you have on your future light cone, and so I've been continuously doubtful about myself.
-The problem was really brought into stark contrast when Hank Green mentioned that thinking about success as begin in the top tier of usefulness to society is a messed up way of looking at it; after all, by definition only a few people can be top-tier, so that mindset sets up the vast majority of people for disappointment over their own life.
+The problem was really brought into stark contrast when Hank Green mentioned that thinking about success as "being in the top tier of usefulness to society" is a messed up way of looking at it; after all, by definition only a few people can be top-tier, so that mindset sets up the vast majority of people for disappointment at their own life.

 **The goal is to build a life that is more than just maintenance.**
 This purpose avoids the intractability problems that "higher purposes" can induce, and thereby I hope will avoid so much self-judgment.